Best Air Fryer Heaven Recipe – Crispy and Delicious

 Recipe Notes

-• Store any leftovers in an airtight container for up to a week.
+• Store any leftovers in an airtight container in the refrigerator for up to 2 days.